 Items may be renewed twice unless they are on hold for another patron.
 Interlibrary loan periods are set by the lending library and may not be renewed.

 Other helpful information

 Items have a four-day grace period before fines begin accruing after the due date.
 A fine of $.25 per item per day will begin accruing on day five, and continue accruing until the item is returned, renewed or a maximum fine of $5.00 is reached.
 There is no grace period on interlibrary loans.
 Fines on interlibrary loans begin accruing the first day after the due date.

-Patrons can add an email address or cell number to their account to receive email or text-message notices from the library.
-Advance notices can be emailed as a reminder for items coming due.
+Patrons can add an email address or cell number to their account to receive email or text-message notifications from the library.
+Advance notices can be emailed or texted as a reminder for items coming due.
 Hold notifications will be emailed when a requested item is available for pick up.
 Overdue notices will be sent when an item is 1 day overdue and 25 days overdue.